Create a rate limiting rule in the dashboard for a zone

 The custom response has three settings:

-With response type: Choose a content type or the default block response from the list.
+With response type: Choose a content type or the default rate limiting response from the list.
 The available custom response types are the following:

 Dashboard value API value Custom HTML